 - Time Needed: 30 minutes

 Of all the trails at Kings Canyon National Park, Grizzly Falls is the shortest one.
 It’s so short that it barely qualifies as a hike but more like a quick pit stop with a viewpoint of the impressive Grizzly waterfall right by the parking lot.

 This waterfall is quite powerful and misty making it hard to go up close unless you’re ok with getting soaked.

 The Grizzly Falls is located right along the scenic highway that leads through Kings Canyon National Park so you can make a quick stop to see it while driving through.

-We hope that we have inspired you to add some of these trails to your Kings Canyon National Park travel plans.
+With incredible hiking trails, surreal scenery, and some of the biggest trees in the world, Kings Canyon National Park is one of the best mountain destinations to visit in California!
+We hope that our post has inspired you to add some of these trails to your Kings Canyon National Park travel plans.

 Looking for a great beginner backpacking trip to do in Southern California?
 Check out our post on hiking across Catalina Island, one of the most scenic and beginner-friendly trails in SoCal!